mozilla/doh-rollout/docs/telemetry.md

 Evaluate events are sent on startup and network change, with method "evaluate" and object "heuristics".

+The event value can be the following:
+- `enable_doh`: Safe to enable DoH
+- `disable_doh`: DoH should not be enabled based on heuristics
+- Other:
+  - `prefHasUserValue`: User already have a value for `network.trr.mode`, so the add-on will not modify DoH settings.
+  - `doorhangerDecline`: User clicked no on the doorhanger, opting out of the study.
+  - `userModified`: The user manually updated the `network.trr.mode`, so the study has been disabled.

 The event value is either `enable_doh` or `disable_doh`, reflecting the result of the evaluation.

 The event extras include: